-- Register – Registration for Spring 2017 opens November 3, 2016 at 12:01 a.m.
+- Register – Registration for Summer/Fall 2017 opens April 10, 2017 at 12:01 a.m.
 Once registration has opened, you must select the Register Now button to actually be registered for courses.
 You may register for courses all at once or one at a time.

 For detailed step-by-step instructions about the Student Planner, log in to your portal, click on Menu on the upper left side, click on Student Resources, scroll down and click on Registration, click on Registration Home, and then look for "Student Planning Registration" under Forms.